Human Rights Risks and Material Issues

 Forced Labor

-Wistron's Human Rights Policy prohibits any form of forced labor, including human trafficking, coercion, slavery, and other forms of non-voluntary labor.
-Employees' contracts are established and signed in accordance with local regulations.
-Employees have the right to terminate the labor contracts and are not bound by any other arrangements that restrict the employment relationship between employees and Wistron such as withholding of deposits or identification certificates.
-There were no cases of forced labor in any of Wistron's business operations in 2021.
+Wistron's human rights policy strictly prohibits any form of forced labor, including human trafficking, coercion, slavery and other forms of involuntary labor.
+Employee work contracts are formulated and signed in compliance with local laws and regulations.
+Employees have the right to terminate their labor contracts, and there are no restrictions beyond the terms of their contract that limit the relationship between employees and Wistron, such as withholding deposits or identity documents.
+Through the implementation of various human rights management measures, no instances forced labor or occurred in any of Wistron locations in 2024.
+There were also no medium- or high-risk forced labor issues identified during the audit process.

 Freedom of Association